Toros Toramanian: Further works

 From 1905 to 1909, Toramanian participated in excavations in Ani with the expedition led by the renowned archaeologist Nikolaios Mar.
 He studied, measured, and photographed the entire architectural heritage of its ruins, including churches, palaces, walls, etc., and carried out the reconstruction of some of them.

 As a researcher, Toramanian made measurements, took photographs, and reconstructed many architectural monuments during his prolific years.
 He also authored numerous articles but did not manage to complete any books.
 The books published after his death are compilations of his works.

 In 1921, he gave lectures on the history of ancient Armenian architecture at Yerevan State University.

 Toramanian died in 1934 in Yerevan and was interred at the Komitas Pantheon.

-Toramanian made an extremely important contribution to the international study of Armenian architecture.
-The extensive work he accomplished, despite numerous challenges, can be compared to the efforts of an entire scientific research institution.
-He was not only a skilled specialist but also a dedicated Armenian armed with infinite love for Armenian architecture.
+With his extensive work, Toramanian made important contribution to the international study of Armenian architecture.
+He was not only a skilled specialist but also a dedicated patriot with infinite love for Armenian architecture.
 For his significant contributions to Armenian culture, he is rightly considered the father of the scientific study of Armenian architecture.

 Through his works, Toramanian revolutionized the history of world architecture, presenting the origins and developmental periods of Armenian architecture.

 A prize named after Toros Toramanian has been established in Armenia.